luky1971/g_dice/README.md

 $ sudo make install CC=gcc CXX=g++
 ```

 If you want to build without OpenMP, set `PARALLEL=0`.
-You can also add compilation flags by setting `CFLAGS`, and linker flags/libraries by setting `LIBS`- for example, if you set `LIBS=-static` to statically link g_ensemble_comp's dependencies, you can then run the same binary in a different environment without the same C runtime or Gromacs library present.
+You can also add compilation flags by setting `CFLAGS`, and linker flags/libraries by setting `LIBS`.
+For example, if you set `LIBS=-static` to statically link g_ensemble_comp's dependencies, you can then run the same binary in a different environment without the same C runtime or Gromacs library present.

 ### USAGE